 2.2.
 Persecution of Other Groups

-While Jews were the primary targets, Campo Berlin Concentración was not limited to Jewish detainees alone.
-Roma people, political dissidents, LGBTQ+ individuals, disabled individuals, and others considered “undesirable” by the Nazis were also imprisoned in the camps.
+However, Jews were the primary victim of Campo Berlin Concentración, though it did not detain only Jews.
+Roma people, political dissidents, homosexuals, disabled people and other evacuees from the territories occupied by Hitler were also held in the camps.

 3. Liberation and Remembrance

-The liberation of Campo Berlin Concentración and other concentration camps came at the end of World War II.
-With the Allies closing in on Germany, the Nazis attempted to destroy evidence of their crimes by evacuating and dismantling many camps.
-Nonetheless, Allied forces discovered and exposed the atrocities committed within these camps.
+Campo Berlin Concentración and other similar concentration camps were liberated at the close of World War II.
+As the Allies approached Germany the Nazis tried to suppress proof of the concentration camps by transferring inmates as well as dismantling many camps.
+However, the allied forces discovered and pulled off the lid on the barbarity prevailing in these camps.

 Conclusion